njankowski/dftools/README.markdown

 **Make a GOB**

-`python gobtool.py archive "CUSTOM.GOB" "CUSTOM"`
+`python gobtool.py archive "CUSTOM" "CUSTOM.GOB"`

 *Archives all of the files in folder "CUSTOM" (top-level only) in the current directory, to a GOB named "CUSTOM.GOB" in the current directory.*

-`python gobtool.py archive -r "CUSTOM.GOB" "CUSTOM"`
+`python gobtool.py archive -r "CUSTOM" "CUSTOM.GOB"`

-`python gobtool.py archive --recursive "CUSTOM.GOB" "CUSTOM"`
+`python gobtool.py archive --recursive "CUSTOM" "CUSTOM.GOB"`

 *Archives all of the files in folder "CUSTOM" (including subdirectories) in the current directory, to a GOB named "CUSTOM.GOB" in the current directory.*